slnmaas/miR21-Project/readme.md

 ### Input Data

-The input data to run the scripts will be added when the manuscript is published online.
-Please also refer to the GEO repositories listed in the manuscript.
+The input data to run the scripts can be obtained from the authors by contacting the corresponding author.